Growing up, I was taught bragging was bad.

 Many people swear by having a prepared elevator pitch.
 Instead of saying, ‘I am a blogger’.
-You might say, ‘I run a blog that helps people with such and such.’
+You might say, ‘I run a website that helps people with such and such.’
 Go into a bit of interesting detail.
 Preferably something that will pique their interest and leave them eager to find out more.

 Be diligent with follow up

 If you have been talking to someone about yourself or your business and they ask for further information, make sure you follow up straight away.

 Know your stuff

 I have a friend who works in the finance industry.
 She has been working in the mortgage business for at least 10 years.
 When she talks about mortgages, you know straight away that she really knows her stuff.

 Needless to say, this can be a lot harder for people when they are first starting out.
 The truth is you are still ‘learning your stuff’.
 You are literally a huge sponge, soaking up knowledge and information as you go.

 Exaggerating a little bit is OK

 Notice I said a ‘little bit’.
-Like a little bit of padding on a resume.

-Just to be clear, exaggerating is definitely not lying.
 Lying is unacceptable.
-Lying will jeopardise the trust you are building with your clients and contacts.
+Lying will jeopardize the trust you are building with your customers and contacts.